Feo's Stuff HORROR / THRILLER

 One handed garage kiss

-As if things weren't careening at a madcap pace already, Anton is soon embroiled in a battle between typical teen year problems, like getting the hot girl next door Molly (Jessica Alba: DARK ANGEL) to go with him to the Halloween dance (before his right hand kills her).
-Some scenes between these two are wildly unbelievable but, like situations in a Three Stooges short, fit the tempo of the movie.
-The goofball chemistry between Anton and his two nearly as lazy friends is where the movie really shines.
-The acting, direction, and script all come together with the sharp editing of Steven E. Rivkin (OUTBREAK).
 Of course, while the acting and dialogue and sharp timed comedy and jokes are flying, it must be remembered that these entire scenes are swimming with special effects.
-Make-up effects are courtesy of Barry R. Koper (THE MANGLER, ALIEN 4: The Resurrection) and Keith Vanderlaan (BLADE).
+Make-up effects are courtesy of Barry R. Koper (ALIEN 4: The Resurrection) and Keith Vanderlaan (BLADE).
 Cannom Creations took care of the digital effects.
 Cannom Creations, under the leadership of Greg Cannom, have contributed his/their talents to a long and impressive list of Horror movies like THE HOWLING, VAMP, A NIGHTMARE ON ELM STREET 3, FRIGHT NIGHT 2, THE EXORCIST III, FLATLINERS, SUBSPECIES, ALIEN 3, DRACULA [1992], and THINNER to name just a few.

 Horror movie veterans like Christopher Hart (who played Thing in all the ADDAMS FAMILY movies stars here again as: Hand.
-Whatta career THIS guy has!) and Jack Noseworthy (THE TRIGGER EFFECT, BREAKDOWN, EVENT HORIZON) as the ever horny Randy add well to the mix.
+Whatta career THIS guy has!) and Jack Noseworthy (THE TRIGGER EFFECT, BREAKDOWN, EVENT HORIZON) as the ever horny Randy, add well to the mix.
 This movie is witty, sly, and outright hilarious.
 With lots of gore and some nice nude scenes, IDLE HANDS deserves its big time 4 Shriek Girls.

 Shriek GirlsShriek GirlsShriek GirlsShriek Girls